754Bree/Ip-week-4/README.md

 ## Description

-### Mojito's Pizza Palace is a page that enables you to order Pizza from Mojito's palace at the comfort of your home or workplace
+### Mojito's Pizza Palace is a page that enables you to order Pizza from Mojito's palace at the comfort of your home or workplace.

 ## Author : Briana Odhiambo